BharatSahAIyak/k8s/docs/local-cluster/README.md

 # Overview:
 In the below steps you will be creating a Virtual Machine on you local system.
 Firstly, on Virtual Machine you will be installing docker, Vault and Caddy using the "devops" repo given below.
 On your  VM install kind, kubectl  then create a Cluster using kind.
 After the cluster is created follow the steps to setup vault and kong.
-At the end will you will hit the domain name configured from your local system then it will take you to kong-gateway-proxy which is configured on the cluster.
+At the end will:
+- When You will hit the domain name configured from your local system then it will take you to kong-gateway-proxy which is configured on the cluster.
+- Another part is that you should also be able to sync the secrets from Vault.

 # Creating the Virtual Machine (VM) :
-You can use UTM(https://mac.getutm.app/) to create the VM.
+You can use UTM(Link is for macOS: https://mac.getutm.app/) to create the VM.

 1. Use the below image for creating the ubuntu vm :
 ```https://cdimage.ubuntu.com/releases/24.04/release/ubuntu-24.04-live-server-arm64.iso```